 Basilea announces transition milestone for oncology asset BAL0891, triggering milestone payment of USD 4 million by SillaJen

-Basilea Pharmaceutica Ltd. (SIX: BSLN), a commercial-stage biopharmaceutical company committed to meeting the needs of patients with severe bacterial and fungal infections, announced today the achievement of a transition milestone for the oncology asset BAL0891 to SillaJen, Inc., triggering a pre-defined milestone payment of USD 4 million to Basilea.
+Basilea Pharmaceutica Ltd. BSLN, a commercial-stage biopharmaceutical company committed to meeting the needs of patients with severe bacterial and fungal infections, announced today the achievement of a transition milestone for the oncology asset BAL0891 to SillaJen, Inc., triggering a pre-defined milestone payment of USD 4 million to Basilea.

 Dr. Marc Engelhardt, Chief Medical Officer of Basilea, stated: "The teams of Basilea and SillaJen have been working closely over the past three months to ensure a smooth transition and to advance the preparations for the start of the phase 1 study.
 We look forward to SillaJen starting patient recruitment soon."